belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 Some examples of capabilities include:

 - enabling ArgoCD for Continuous Delivery on your Paas namespaces
-- enabling tekton for Continuous Integration of your application components
+- enabling Tekton for Continuous Integration of your application components
 - observing your Paas resources with Grafana
 - configuring federated Authentication and Authorization with keycloak